jameshughes89/cs101/source/asn3.rst

 .. warning::

-    Remember, List vs. Pointer to a List! :ref:`label-topic8-aliasing`.
+    Remember, List vs. Pointer to a List!
+Review the discussion on :ref:`label-topic8-aliasing`.

 .. image:: ../img/a3_videoGame.jpg